- 1 Bedrooms

 The condo sleeps a max of four.
 Two full beds and a sleeper couch in the living room.
 Offers two TV’s with cable and complimentary WiFi.

 The kitchen is completely equipped with a refrigerator, microwave, dishwasher, standard coffee maker, pots and pans, plates, cups, and silverware.
 Table for eating seats 2 plus the breakfast bar that seats 2 and a seating area on the balcony which also seats 2.
-The full bathroom comes supplied with fresh towels.
+The full bathroom comes outfitted with fresh towels.
 Please note there is not daily towel service or housekeeping.

 The Resort:

 The Sea Watch resort has an oceanfront restaurant, lounge, and tiki bar which is really convenient when all you want to do is spend time on the beach!
-There are also outdoor and indoor pools, a lazy river, and hottubs to appreciate.
+There are also outdoor and indoor pools, a lazy river, and hottubs to savor.
 Additionally, there is an exercising facility, arcade with games, guest laundry service, coffee and ice cream shop, and mini market on site and available to guests.

 Parking: